IvanZ505/runb-notes/docs/cog-decision/cognitive-architecture.md

 ---
 #### Cognitive Reflection Test (CRT)
 - Designed to detect individual differences in the use of System 1 vs System 2 processing.
+- Introduced as a measure of the disposition to reflect on a question and resist reporting the first response that comes to mind.
 - So many people had completed that test that they had to develop a second, alternative questionnaire to measure the same thing.

 ---